Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-We have seen three different ways to consider memory effects, the inertial terms, the memory functionals and the time-lag modifications.
-They are seemingly more or less equivalent in case of temperature representation, that is, when only the temperature $T$ is used as a field variable after eliminating the heat flux, with the energy balance Eq.~\ref{ebal}.
-The differences come onto the light when one attempts to solve these models with time dependent heat flux boundary conditions both numerically and analytically.
-The aforementioned constitutive equations restrict how the boundary conditions can be formalized, this is discussed later in Section 2.4.
-Moreover, it is noticeable that on the level of memory extensions, these approaches can be consistent.
-However, when one must go beyond the MCV equation and a simple memory effect is not enough, the different approaches are more likely deviating from each other.

-In order to understand their possible limitations one should analyze the principles behind the derivation of the Fourier law.
+{We have seen three different ways to consider memory effects, the inertial terms, the memory functionals, and the time-lag modifications.
+They are seemingly more or less equivalent in the case of temperature representation, i.e., when only the temperature $T$ is used as a field variable after eliminating the heat flux, with the energy balance Eq.~\eqref{ebal}.
+Although different approaches can lead to the same PDE for the temperature, they still differ in the constitutive part, which restricts how the initial and boundary conditions can be defined.
+Therefore, they stand for a different physical meaning as well.
+The differences come into the light when one attempts to solve these models with time-dependent heat flux boundary conditions numerically and analytically.
+Also, their application to practical problems, especially with nonlinearities can highlight the essential differences, both for mathematical and physical aspects.
+The aforementioned constitutive equations restrict how the boundary conditions can be formalized.} This is discussed later in Section 2.4.
+Moreover, it is noticeable that these approaches can be consistent on the level of memory extensions.
+However, when one must go beyond the MCV equation and a simple memory effect is not enough, the different approaches are more likely to deviate from each other.
+In order to understand their possible limitations, one should analyze the principles behind the derivation of the Fourier law.